RaiderRobotix/Scouting-App/README.md

  * Import/export said data via Bluetooth from/to other devices
 * Import and merge JSON scout data from other devices in-app
 * Automate maximum match number based on current event
-* Automate "Current event" `ListPreference` with events for the season
 * Improve speed of saving match data by writing each `ScoutEntry` object individually, without loading the existing data as an `ArrayList`
  * Initialize file with an opening bracket
  * After each entry is written as JSON, write a comma to the file
  * When exporting data, create a temporary file with the closing bracket to complete the JSON array (`]`)

 **Minor Changes**
- * Prevent Toast from appearing after discarding data from the Add Entry activity

  * Integrate a Preference item to download the data from TBA
  * Integrate the "Import match data" Preference item
  * Change fragments to `ScrollView`s as necessary to ensure mobile compatibility